tdv/mif/README.md

 cd mif/exammples/{sample_project}/bin
 ./{sample_project}_client
 ```
-Please use --help for get more information about run a sample
+Please use --help to get more information about runing an example

 # Examples

 ## Hello World
 [Source code](https://github.com/tdv/mif/tree/master/examples/hello_world)
 **Description**
-The "Hello World" sample demonstrate basic client-server application with rpc based on interface marshaling and communicate by TCP with using boost.archives for data serialization
+The "Hello World" example demonstrates a basic client-server application with the interface-based RPC marshaling and TCP communication with using boost.archives for data serialization

-**Basic steps for build client-server application with rpc**
+**Basic steps for building a client-server application with RPC**
 - define interface
-- add a meta-information about interface and methods
+- add meta-information about interface and methods
 - create a data flow processing chain from a set of handler elements
-- implement interface on server side and create server application
+- implement interface on the server side and create a server application
-- create communication channel and proxy objects on client side and create client application
+- create communication channel and proxy objects on the client side and create a client application

 [Common interface](https://github.com/tdv/mif/blob/master/examples/hello_world/common/include/common/interface/ihello_world.h)
 ```cpp